[Rumble stands in place but moves up and down]

 - Undertale: Almost every battle sprite is animated. note The two most notable examples are Temmie◊, who constantly vibrates in place; and Mettaton EX◊, who dances and goes through about five poses a second.
 RG 01 and RG 02 also do their bouncing-in-place thing outside battle when you talk to them.

 - The iconic, turban-clad shopkeepers of most World of Mana games don't just walk in place - they dance!

-- A more traditional example is seen with recurring Bonus Boss Pringer X, who walks in place.
+- Recurring Optional Boss Pringer X walks in place.
 Asagi also does it in Disgaea 2, her sprite and animations being ripped directly from her first appearance in Makai Kingdom, where everybody did it.

-- Also of note is a bat-demon NPC in Disgaea 2 who comments that he's exhausted and just wants to land already, but can't because they didn't make him any non-flying sprites.
+- A bat-demon NPC in Disgaea 2 comments that he's exhausted and just wants to land already, but can't because they didn't make him any non-flying sprites.

 - Units do this in Fire Emblem games.
 They'll change their animation if you put your cursor over them.

 Non Video Game Examples